-Sex and gender differences inevitably translate into specific needs, for both women and men.
-Socially, women are often discriminated as regards to their education, employment, economic situations, but also their moral and physical integrity.
-On the other hand, their specific physiological needs are still too little known or inadequately addressed by medicine.
-To fight these inequalities and improve the conditions of women worldwide, a sound analysis of issues and practices and the implementation of concrete solutions to address them are necessary.
-Scientific research is the foundation on which this approach must be based.
+Although many advances have been made in closing the gender gap over the past decades, gender differences still translate into specific needs for both women and men.
+Women continue to be socially discriminated with respect to not only their education, employment and economic situation, but also their moral and physical integrity.
+What’s more, their specific physiological needs are inadequately addressed by medicine.
+To fight these inequalities and improve the conditions of women worldwide, a sound analysis of the issues and current practices, coupled with the implementation of concrete solutions to address them, is necessary; and this approach must be based on scientific research.

-Many researchers supported by AXA, both men and women, aware of the importance of this societal challenge, have chosen to dedicate their expertise to improving the lives and health outcomes of women .
-Discover below some of these projects that aim to better treat diseases that affect women, support those facing domestic violence, defend the rights of disadvantaged women and their rights to a better situation, or to support women entrepreneurs.
+Discover below some of these projects that aim to: better treat diseases that affect women; support those facing domestic violence; defend the rights of disadvantaged women and their rights to a better life; and to support women entrepreneurs.

 The AXA Research Fund commits €1M to scientific research dedicated to women’s healthRead more